Collaboration Promotes Group Resilience in Multi-Agent RL: Empirical Evaluation

-We compare the following communication protocols. \begin{enumerate} \item\textbf{No Communication:} Agents do not communicate. \item\textbf{Social influence:} As suggested by \cite{Jaques2019}, agents chooses to broadcast messages that will have the maximal influence on the immediate behavior of others. \item\textbf{Mandatory communication:} Agents broadcast the top $\msgLen$ most misaligned transitions as described in Section \ref{sec:method}. \item {\bf Emergent Self-Centric Communication:} Agents broadcast at each step a discrete symbol that would have minimized their misalignment at the previous step, as described in Section \ref{sec:method}. \item{\bf Emergent Global-Centric Communication:} Agents observe other agents' current misalignment level and broadcast at each step a discrete symbol trying to minimize the overall misalignment level of the group. \end{enumerate}
+\paragraph{Experiment 1: Simple Collaboration} We experiment with three multi-agent RL environments. \textbf{Cleanup} \citep{SSDOpenSource}: Seven agents must balance harvesting apples (individual rewards) and cleaning a river (enables regrowth but prevents harvesting).
+Agents can fine each other, and each observes a raw image of its surroundings. \textbf{Harvest} \citep{SSDOpenSource}: Similar to Cleanup, but apple regrowth depends on proximity rather than a river, requiring coordinated harvesting to avoid depletion. \textbf{Multi-Taxi} \citep{azranContextualPreplanningReward2024}: Taxis transport passengers in a configurable grid world with perturbations.
+Observations are symbolic state vectors.
+Rewards include high positive for drop-offs, small negative for time steps, and large negative for collisions.
+Grid sizes range from $5\times5$ to $8\times8$ with 2–3 taxis and passengers.

+We trained individual neural networks for every RL agent using the distributed Asynchronous Advantage Actor-Critic (A3C) algorithm \citep{mnih_asynchronous_2016}.
+For the Multi-Taxi domain, agents were implemented using a Deep Q-Network \citep{mnihHumanlevelControlDeep2015}.
+We evaluate a spectrum of communication protocols within our framework.
+The \textbf{No Communication} protocol involves agents operating independently without exchanging information.
+In the \textbf{Social Influence} protocol, as suggested by \citep{jaques_social_2019}, agents broadcast messages aimed at maximizing their impact on the immediate behaviors of other agents.
+The \textbf{Mandatory Communication} protocol requires agents to share their top \(\msgLen\) most misaligned transitions, as detailed in Section~\ref{sec:method}.
+In the \textbf{Emergent Self-Centric Communication} protocol, agents broadcast a discrete symbol at each step that would have minimized their previous step's misalignment.
+In the \textbf{Emergent Global-Centric Communication} protocol, agents monitor the current misalignment levels of their peers and broadcast symbols that aim to minimize the group's overall misalignment.

+In the Cleanup and Multi-taxi domains, we used two types of perturbations.
+The first is a transition function perturbation, randomly adding non-traversable obstacles (e.g., walls) to the map.
+The second is an initial state perturbation, randomly changing the initial configuration (e.g., changing the river location in Cleanup, or initial taxi/passenger locations in Multi-taxi).
+In Harvest and Multi-taxi, we used a reward function perturbation, randomly reallocating rewards/resources (e.g., eliminating passengers or apples).
+We measure the perturbation's magnitude using the state-distance approach of \citep{songMeasuringDistanceFinite2016a} described in Section~\ref{sec:measuring}.
+We experiment with bounds \(\pertBound\in\{50,150,200\}\).
+For each initial environment \(\MDP\) and bound \(\pertBound\), we uniformly sample from possible perturbed \(\MDP'\) such that \(\distMeasure(\MDP,\MDP') \le \pertBound\), applying random atomic perturbations until the desired magnitude is reached.

+To measure the effect of perturbations on group performance, we calculate the average utility throughout training before and after perturbation.
+We repeat each experiment 8 times with different random seeds.
+The process described above is used to generate perturbations for each seed.
+To measure resilience, we use Definition~\ref{def:expres} with a uniform distribution \(\Psi\).
+We let \( C_K = \tfrac{\mathrm{avg}\bigl(\utilityFuncGroup(\MDP')\bigr)}{\utilityFuncGroup(\MDP)}, \) where \(\MDP'\) is drawn from \(\Psi\) within distance \(\pertBound\).